yuulive/asdfsdfdfg/design/test_plan.md

     tests/polynomial/equimodular_zeros

 - input: P9
-- outpu: there shall be 20 roots, all root must have a modulus of either 100 or 0.01
+- output: there shall be 20 roots, all root must have a modulus of either 100 or 0.01

+*TC1.13* Test defects in the root finding algorithm ([16] page 8).

+    tests/polynomial/defects_in_algorithm

+- input: P10
+- output: all roots must be equal to the one use to build the polynomials

+*TC1.14* Test defects in the root finding algorithm by calculating roots on a unit circle and a circle of radius 0.9 ([16] page 8).

+    tests/polynomial/defects_on_circle

+- input: P11
+- output: all roots must have modulus of either 1.0 or 0.9

 ### Linear systems